Skip to Content

 Baked Beans with Hamburger

-Southern-style baked beans with hamburger aren't just a tasty side; transform the side dish into a complete meal by adding ground beef and bacon.
+Southern-style baked beans with hamburger aren’t just a tasty side dish.
+Transform the dish into a complete meal by adding ground beef and bacon.

 Four Bean Beef and Beer Chili

-Nothing says delicious like a big bowl of flavorful Four Bean Beef and Beer Chili; this recipe contains kidney beans, black beans, cannellini beans, and pinto beans.
+Nothing says delicious like a big bowl of four-bean beef and beer chili.
+The hearty recipe contains kidney beans, black beans, Cannellini beans, and pinto beans.

 Slow Cooker Pumpkin Chili